Sunday, April 21, 2024

 One can easily notice that this type of memory loss is occurring rapidly in every social sphere.
 Of course, the most visible sign of it is the erasure of historic sites and urban spaces all over the country.
 In the name of modernizing cities and “bettering” them to face the necessities of the 21st century, the old traditional buildings, houses or well-known landmarks are being put down, redesigning in this way the whole picture in the eyes of the beholders.
 Addresses are not the same anymore and the once characteristic city spots are forever gone, substituted by more skyscrapers or other “revitalizing” buildings which are obsolete for the people.

-In Albania, the trauma of destroying and erasing what was already built, has ancient roots, and can also be found in the myths of our people.
-The Rozafa legend for example is a perfect metaphor for what is really going on in these modern times.
+In Albania, the trauma of destroying and erasing what was already built, has ancient roots, and can also be traced in the people's mythology .
+The Rozafa legend for example is the perfect metaphor for what is really going on in these modern times.

 Communism and its devastating ideology brought colossal damage and transformation in the lives of the people.
 Everything related to the past was "re-evaluated" and "revalued", introducing the idea of the revolutionary new human, ready to obey without questioning whatever the party would order.
-Thus, they destroyed churches and mosques, eradicated entire landscapes, put down traditional neighborhoods and buildings; and through extreme propaganda changed the people’s memories.
+Thus, they destroyed churches and mosques, eradicated entire landscapes, put down traditional neighborhoods and buildings; changing the people's memories through extreme propaganda.

 It continued with “democracy”, where they started to destroy and erase whatever good was made in time of communism.
 It soon had disastrous consequences and created a political, economic and cultural collapse which brought the turmoil of 1997.

 This memory cleansing process still continues nowadays, where everything of substantial value is torn down while dubious investments keep flourishing instead.
-These drastic changes and losses are of course more visible in the urban reality but the same view is to be found in every other social aspect including: history, culture, art, nature, education, language, communication, crafts, human relationships, etc.
+These drastic changes and dramatic losses are more visible in the urban reality but the same effect is to be found in every other social aspect including: history, culture, art, nature, education, language, communication, crafts, human relationships, etc.

 In realizing this project, I did not want to fall under clichés of photographing just old rotten or demolished buildings around cities.
 Mostly, I wanted to bring something about the people and the traumatic effects of this destructive process upon them.

 All the people that I photographed are wonderful humans and I am greatly thankful to all of them.
-Most of them will got a printed copy of their picture.
-It's the least I could do to thank them for gracefully allowing me to be around them.
+Most of them got a printed copy of their picture.
+It's the least I could do to thank them for gracefully allowing me to annoy them.

 Challenges & achievements

 The project was entirely photographed in film and it was quite challenging to put it all together (shoot, develop, scan, edit) in just 7 days.
-I shot 9 films all in all, and used 2 cameras, one 35mm and one medium format.
+I shot 9 films all in all, and used 2 cameras, a 35mm and a medium format one.
 I am very thankful to - The Tirana Project workshop and especially to the wonderful photographer, Jens Schwarz, who led me and the other participants in becoming better documentary photographers.

 Amnesia